 Your input is important.
 Whether you feel you are doing enormous things to change the world or doing hardly anything at all, your contribution is precious.
 At Developing Doulas we believe that doulas change the world, one family at a time – and tell the starfish story to illustrate what we mean!
 For us, contributing is something we can all do in small and large ways.
 Understanding the layers of injustice and discrimination that affect pregnant women and people is the basis of our work.
-Understanding contribution also encompasses knowing yourself and understanding when you need support in your turn or require rest and recuperation.
-Burned out or compassion fatigued doulas can’t contribute to changing the world!
+We understand that our contribution also encompasses knowing ourselves and understanding when we need support or require rest and recuperation.
+Burned out or compassion-fatigued doulas can’t contribute to changing the world!

 Connection means our bonds with each other, locally, nationally and with our sibling-doulas worldwide.
 Seeking out and tending these connections ensures the doula community and individual doulas feel strong, safe and nurtured.
 There is always someone there to catch you when you fall, because they know you would do the same for them.
 At the heart of the word connection is a sense of being bonded together.
 Bonding is about mutual trust and trust comes from working and playing together and the oxytocin that is created when we share the highs and lows of this work.
 Connection also means being self aware.
 To strive to be connected to self; inwardly grounded in presence and awareness.

 DDs have the biggest hearts.
 We meet each other in the same spirit we meet our clients – with positive regard and a genuine commitment to being non-judgemental.
 We understand that true compassion includes expending the energy to support each other, in good times and bad.
 It means accepting that our sister-doulas might point out our mistakes or areas for improvement sometimes, not to criticise, but because when we know better, we do better.
 We work in a non-hierarchical manner, understanding that doulas with much less experience may have wisdom to share and lessons to teach us.
 Compassion is love.
-Compassion is empathy and it instinctively understands that all of us have moments when our own emotions are tough and stop us being the best doulas we can be.
+Compassion is standing in solidarity with those who are marginalised and discriminated against.
+Compassion is empathy and we instinctively understand that all of us have moments when our own emotions are tough and stop us being the best doulas (and people!) that we can be.

 There are a few more C-words that help us be the best Developing Doulas we can be